Verticillium nonalfalfae

 Verticillium nonalfalfae is a soilborne fungus in the order Hypocreales.
-It causes verticillium wilt in some plant species, particularly Ailanthus altissima.
+It causes verticillium wilt in some plant species, including Ailanthus altissima.
 The fungus produces a resting mycelium characterized by brown-pigmented hyphae.
 It is most closely related to V. dahliae and V. alfalfae.

 Description

+Colonies of Verticillium nonalfalfae on Potato Dextrose Agar (PDA) reach 3.5-5.5 cm in diameter after two weeks, initially white, later darkening due to the formation of submerged resting mycelium.
+Aerial mycelium is abundant, cottony to powdery, composed of smooth-walled hyphae 1.5-3 μm wide.
+Conidiophores are erect or slanted, simple or branched, hyaline, 30-710 μm long, and 4.5-6 μm wide, tapering to 2-3 μm at the apex.
+Conidiogenous cells (phialides) are arranged in whorls of 1-7, spaced 50-160 μm apart, producing hyaline, smooth-walled conidia that are cylindrical to oval or allantoid, measuring 4-10.5 μm long by 2.5-3.5 μm wide.
+Resting mycelium is present, consisting of brown-pigmented, thick-walled hyphae, up to 9 μm wide, often aggregated and sometimes torulose.

 It is not possible to differentiate V. nonalfalfae and V. alfalfae from V. albo-atrum consistently using only morphological features.
+Molecular diagnostics using PCR to screen for the presence of mating type idiomorphs MAT1-1 and MAT1-2 show that V. nonalfalfae has the MAT1-2 idiomorph whereas V. alfalfae has the MAT1-1 idiomorph.
 Verticillium albo-atrum may be found in co-infections with V. nonalfalfae on some hosts.
 The hyphae penetrate the root epidermal cells of hosts and enter the xylem.

 Host and symptoms

 Verticillium nonalfalfae has a wide host range including hops, kiwifruit, spinach, solanaceous plants like eggplants and potatoes, and tree of heaven (A. altissima).
 Systemic infections appear on most hosts showing vascular wilts caused by xylem blockage.
 Additional symptoms including vascular discoloration and defoliation show almost exclusively on A. altissima.
 V. nonalfalfae tends not to infect non-target plants.
 In contrast with V. alfafae, it does not infect alfalfa.